Babigdk/Babigdk/README.md

 - 🎓 A certified Software engineer
 - 🎓 I have a Bachelor of Technology in Computer Science from ATBU.
 - 💼 I have work experience as a full-stack software engineer at ALX Africa
+- 💼 I have work experience as a Data Analyst/Data science at MERISKILL
 - 🔍 I'm interested in Frontend/Backend development, Artificial Intellenge, Data Science
 - 🌐 You can find more about me on my [LinkedIn](https://www.linkedin.com/in/abdulrazaq-babi-778960183).